-UP is designed around a number of life principles.
+UP is designed around 53 principles.
 Many overlap so consider this a casual taxonomy.

 Grow your ability to grow.
 Think recursive self-development.
 Grow exponentially where you can, linearly everywhere else.
 Embrace cumulative advantage.